hmrc/bitwarden-manager/docs/pre-commit.md

 1. Installing TruffleHog locally
    \[TruffleHog]: https://github.com/trufflesecurity/trufflehog

-> Note: You need to make sure you're running TruffleHog v3.Older versions (v2 or below) will not work with the pre-commit hook and may produce errors.
+> Note: You need to make sure you're running TruffleHog v3.
+> Older versions (v2 or below) will not work with the pre-commit hook and may produce errors.

 ```bash
 trufflehog --version